Skip to content

 Set up log correlation

-When you should configure correlation
+When to configure correlation

 • Your logs don’t include OTel-standard fields (or the values appear in a different field name).